Also, longtime building inspector to retire

 Conversely, the city’s streetlights, which have all been converted to energy-efficient LED bulbs, will cost $55,000 to operate in 2019, a third less than a year ago and $263,000 less than in 2016.
 The newly opened solar power farm at the former Beacon landfill site should save the city $100,000 in energy costs, as well.

 In the proposed budget, the largest expense is the police department ($5.2 million), followed by health insurance premiums ($3.2 million); interest payments on the city’s bonds ($2.8 million); fire ($1.7 million); highway ($1.6 million) and sanitation ($1.2 million).
 Other expenses include $433,000 for insurance payments, $299,000 for snow removal, $279,000 for building maintenance and repairs, and $641,000 for parks and recreation.

 Dexter to retire

 Tim Dexter, the longtime building inspector, has said he plans to retire after 36 years with the city, which Casale said on Monday made 2019 “a tough budget for me.”

 After serving as a volunteer and then career firefighter for the city, Dexter joined the Building Department in 1989.
 He was named chief building inspector in 1996 and served as interim city administrator on two occasions, most recently before Anthony Ruggiero was hired in 2015.

 The city will hire his successor from the Dutchess County civil service list of candidates.

 “He was one of the main reasons this city had the resurgence that it did have,” Casale said on Monday.
-“There was no one more professional than Tim Dexter.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+“There was no one more professional than Tim Dexter.”The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.